have confidence or faith in

 depicting the Devil being slain by the angel Michael.

 a state in which all hope is lost or absent

 It was a place that knew hunger and

-support through subsidies
+support through government grants

 On the Upper East Side an apartment facing the East River would be priceless, but this is Spanish Harlem, where most rents are